jo/couchdb-best-practices/README.md

 An other way to achive per document access control, even on a per field basis, is to use encryption. [crypto-pouch](https://github.com/calvinmetcalf/crypto-pouch) and [pouch-box](https://github.com/jo/pouch-box) might help.

+### Useful Meta Keys
+In documents some information is generally useful.
+Rails, for example, inserts timestamps per default.:

+* `created_at`: Date of creation
+* `updated_at`: Date of last update
+* `created_by`: Username of creator
+* `updated_by`: Username of last updater
+* `type`: Document type
+* `version`: Document schema version

+You can add validations, which takes care that those fields are set.
+Nonetheless you cannot guarantee that dates are correct - just that they are in the right format.

 ### One To N Relations